 This wasn’t bad, but it was flavored with allspice and not much else, and I’m not sure I like how it went with the coconut milk and vegetables.

 Boko Boko Harees (Chicken and Bulgur)

 Boko book harees is considered Burundi’s national dish.
 It’s very simple, consisting of bulgur wheat, onion, and chicken.
 I really like bulgur, so I was sure this would be pretty good.
-I got the recipe from Naptime Prep Cook, which included a topping of turmeric and shallots.
+The recipe I used is from Naptime Prep Cook, which included a topping of turmeric and shallots.

 I used whole chicken thighs, which I shredded once cooked.
-I was supposed to make some kind of turmeric gravy situation with chicken giblets, but I did not buy the giblets, so instead I made a turmeric oil to drizzle over the top.
+I was supposed to make a turmeric gravy with chicken giblets, but instead I made a turmeric oil to drizzle over the top.

 I know this doesn’t look great, but it was really delicious.
-I served it with a simple salad, though maybe in Burundi it would be more traditional to serve with isombe or plantains.
+I served it with a simple salad, though in Burundi it would probably be more traditional to serve with isombe or plantains.